Vasishthiputra Pulumavi

-He is said to be the first Satavahana king to rule from Dhanyakataka, now Dharanikota in Andhra Pradesh, while some note his capital as Paithan.
+He is said to be the first Satavahana king to rule fully from Dhanyakataka, now Dharanikota in Andhra Pradesh, while some note his capital as Paithan.

 Coinage

 Some of the lead coins of Pulumavi depict two-masted Indian ships, a testimony to the seafaring and trading capabilities of the Satavahanas during the 1st-2nd century CE.
 During his rule, Gautami Balasri, the mother of Gautamiputra Satakarni, laid an inscription at Nashik.
 Pulumavi was succeeded by his younger brother Vashishtiputra Satakarni.

 Coinage of Vashishthiputra Sri Pulumavi, with Prakrit legend in the Brahmi script (starting at 12 o'clock):